By the time you are reading this, we hope you have already realized the importance of time management software for your

 Promise you are satisfied with 6 to 8 hours logged; it will make your overworked employees smile!

 3. Educate your employees on how to track their time

 Your employees will accept the idea of tracking their time easier if you teach them how to do it.
-You can’t expect from everyone to be confident using a new program, even if it’s a simple online time tracking application, like Elorus.
+You can’t expect everyone to be confident using a new program, even if it’s a simple online time tracking application, like Elorus.

 Moreover, not all people learn at the same speed.
 Allow for an adjustment and training period to go by before using it officially.
 This way, your employees will better understand its purpose and go through a smooth transition.

 It is important to set time aside for testing your time tracking procedures so as to spot weak points.

 Finally, you need to have realistic expectations during the first stages of the implementation.
 Monitoring the progress of projects live through a time tracking program, may create some initial tension among employees.
-It is your job to reassure them that it’s done for the best interest of everyone!
+It is your job to reassure them that it’s done in the best interest of everyone!

 4. Choose the right software